SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/forcepoint_web_gateway.md

 Forcepoint Secure Web Gateway (SWG) is a proxy, installed on the endpoint, applying routing policies and analyzing the traffic against threats.
 This product is supported by Forcepoint LLC.

+!!! note

+    This integration was initially developed for the on premise product of Forcepoint Secure Web Gateway, specifically for version 8.5.

 {!_shared_content/operations_center/detection/generated/suggested_rules_f0f95532-9928-4cde-a399-ddd992d48472_do_not_edit_manually.md!}